Jax-Danger/vrp_nodriveby/README.md

-# vRP Mining Job
+# vRP No Driveby

-This is a mining job for the vrp2 framework for FiveM.
-The job allows the player to collect stones and ores, and smelt them into materials to sell.
+This script simply disables the use of guns while player is in the driver's seat of the vehicle.

 # Dependencies